Semi-Supervised Laplace Learning on Stiefel Manifolds: Graph-Based Active Learning

-where $U$ is now an $n\times \ell$ matrix with eigenvectors as columns and $U_i^2$ denotes the matrix consisting of the square of the elements of column $U_i$.
-The choice of $\ell$ is left as a hyperparameter.
-In our experiments, we use $\ell=3$. \begin{remark} If $\mathcal{U}^c$ corresponds to the empty set, it is apparent that the smallest eigenvalue of $L_\mathcal{U} = \mathcal{L}$ is $0$, and the corresponding eigenvector is $u=1$.
-Hence, the acquisition score of each vertex is nothing but a constant times its degree. \end{remark} While the work of \citet{cheng2019diffusiongeom} provides concrete motivation for our method, we derive the following property that ensures samples are diverse, i.e. far from the labeled nodes. \begin{proposition} Let $N_i$ denote the neighborhood of vertex $i$.
-Consider score at vertex $v_a$, $s(v_a) = |u_i|$.
-For any connected pair of vertices $v_a$ and $v_b$ such that $v_a \not \in N_s$, $v_b \in N_s$ for any $s \in \mathcal{U}$, there is a path from $v_a$ to $v_b$ such that the sequence of entries $(s(v_a),\ldots, s(v_c), \ldots s(v_b))$ is nonincreasing. \end{proposition} We provide an intuitive visualization of this score in Figure~\ref{fig:visualization}.
+In other words, our score selects vertices \emph{that are both distant from the set $\ell$ of labeled vertices, \textbf{and} well-connected}.
+We provide an intuitive visualization of this score in Figure~\ref{fig:visualization}.
 The dataset is comprised of eight Gaussian clusters, each of equivalent size ($300$ samples), whose centers (i.e., means) lie evenly spaced apart on the unit circle.
-Each cluster is created by randomly sampling $300$ points from a Gaussian with mean $µ_i = (\cos(\pi i/4),\sin(\pi i/4))^\top\in \mathbb{R}^2$ and standard deviation $\sigma_i = \sigma = 0.17$.
-The class structure is then assigned in an alternating fashion.
+Each cluster is created by randomly sampling $300$ points from a Gaussian with mean $(\cos(\pi i/4),\sin(\pi i/4))^\top\in \mathbb{R}^2$ and fixed standard deviation $0.17$.
+Classes are then assigned in an alternating fashion.
 For this example, efficient exploration via active learning is critical, particularly at low label rates.
 As we show in Figure~\ref{fig:visualization} our score facilitates effective exploration of the geometric clustering structure\textemdash i.e. by sampling diversely from each cluster in the ring.

+\begin{remark} If the set of labeled vertices, $l$, corresponds to the empty set, it is apparent that the smallest eigenvalue of $\mathcal{L}_\mathcal{U} = \mathcal{L}$ is $0$, and the corresponding eigenvector is $u=1$.
+Hence, the acquisition score of each vertex is nothing but a constant times its degree. \end{remark}